-Danish Cycling Federation was founded in 1905 and is the oldest cyclist organisation in Europe with the primary goal to make the authorities improve conditions for cyclists.
-In the beginning there was hardly any regulation of traffic.
+The Danish Cyclists’ Federation was founded in 1905 and is the oldest cyclist organisation in Europe with the primary goal to make the authorities improve conditions for cyclists.
+In the beginning, there was hardly any regulation of traffic.
 Not until 1910 were give way rules introduced in the Copenhagen Police Regulations.
-In 1923 the first proper Road Traffic Act was passed in Parliament.
+In 1923, the Parliament passed the first proper Road Traffic Act.

-In the 1920s and 1930s bicycles and trams dominated the streets in the larger cities and they developed accordingly.
+In the 1920s and 1930s, bicycles and trams dominated the streets in the larger cities, and they developed accordingly.
 All urban functions were located within dense structures, keeping transport distances to a minimum.
-At the same time bicycles became enormously popular as a mean of transport for Sunday outings and holidays.
+At the same time, bicycles became enormously popular as a means of transport for Sunday outings and holidays.

-During the German occupation of Denmark from 1940 to 1945, a shortage of supply and fuel rationings meant that the bicycle became the dominant mean of transport.
-It continues to be so until the mid 1950s, when car traffic began to grow rapidly.
+During the German occupation of Denmark from 1940 to 1945, a shortage of supply and fuel rationings meant that the bicycle became the dominant means of transport.
+It continued to be so until the mid 1950s when car traffic began to grow rapidly.
 The growth of car traffic coincided with significant decrease in bicycling traffic until the mid 1970s.
-But even when bicycle traffic was at its lowest ebb one third of the adult population were using bicycles regularly.
+But even when bicycle traffic was at its lowest ebb, one third of the adult population were using bicycles regularly.

 The energy crisis of the 1970s and growing environmental awareness led to traffic switching from cars to bicycles and public transport and to an increasing demand for improved conditions for cyclists.
 An example of this was the annual cyclist demonstrations in the major cities from the late 1970s.
 Authorities and planners became aware of the problems which cyclist faced, and bicycle traffic began to form a greater part of traffic planning.